-If you are a current major in art history or studio art and you would like to apply to be an Art Ambassador, stop by our main office in 103 Garland Hall and let us know.
+If you are a current major in art history or studio art and you would like to apply to be an Art Ambassador, stop by our main office in 307 Garland Hall, or email us and let us know.
 There are a limited number of slots available.
 Interviews are usually conducted in the fall semester.

 Encouraging Students by Example